-The Royal Air Force is marking 40 years since the first Chinook was delivered to the service, with the first helicopter of its kind landing at RAF Odiham on 22 November 1980.
+The first Chinook entered service with the Royal Air Force more than 40 years ago, with the first helicopter of its kind landing at RAF Odiham on 22 November 1980.

-The RAF is planning to celebrate the significant contribution the aircraft has made to defence.
+The RAF last year celebrated the significant contribution the aircraft has made to defence over the decades.

-Here, we take a look at why the Chinook has become the favoured workhorse helicopter for many Armed Forces including Britain’s Royal Air Force.
+Here, we take a look at why the Chinook has become the favoured workhorse helicopter for many Armed Forces including Britain’s RAF.

 Chinook – All The Gen